mobluse/mobluse_forth.sb2/README.md

 Jupiter Ace was a computer with FORTH built-in:
 https://en.wikipedia.org/wiki/Jupiter_Ace .
 This program should have a Jupiter Ace compatibility mode.
 Also for ZX-FORTH for ZX81: http://zx81.ordi5.free.fr/k7/k7.htm .
 Also for ANS FORTH: http://lars.nocrew.org/dpans/dpans.htm .

-Works in Phosphorus, but w/o showing stacks as lists:
+Works in Phosphorus (i.e. using only JavaScript and no Flash), but w/o showing stacks as lists:
 http://phosphorus.github.io/#137676871
 http://phosphorus.github.io/app.html?id=137676871&turbo=true&full-screen=true